dinvincible98/ME449-Robot-Manipulation/README.md

 	Kp = 2
 	Ki = 0.001
-* Demo
+* Demo:

 ![overshoot](https://user-images.githubusercontent.com/70287453/100411731-35921500-3038-11eb-8d46-5e6ad207eea3.gif)

-* Xerr plot
+* Xerr plot:

 ![overshoot](https://user-images.githubusercontent.com/70287453/100800924-e0198780-33ec-11eb-9c03-43a4eb9e2a90.png)

-*NewTask: It solves the pick-and-place task where the initial and final configuration of the cube is self-customized.
+3.NewTask: It solves the pick-and-place task where the initial and final configuration of the cube is self-customized.

 	The initial configuration of the cube: